alronz/b2c-database-selection/Redis/Search Data/filtering and grouping.md

 ##### Filtering Data

-To filter data in Redis, you can use the intersection, union, and difference functionalities provided by the set and sorted set data structures.
+To filter data in Redis, you can use the intersection, union, and difference functionalities provided by the set and sorted sets.
 For example if you want to get all products that are produced by a certain manufacturer and having the red colour, then you can intersect the "Product.Manufacture.Index:manufacturer" and "Product.Color.Index:colour" sets as shown below:

  ````
  this.jedisClient.sinter("Product.Manufacture.Index:Boss" , "Product.Color.Index:Red");